“We can’t direct the wind but we can adjust the sails.” -Thomas S. Mason

 Vacation plans disrupted

 A year ago, we planned a trip to spend time with family on a Barrier Island along the Gulf Coast.
 Reservations were made, flights were purchased.
 And then came the 2020 pandemic.
 For our personal wellness, and since I am chronically ill, we opted to cancel our flights and drive.
 We usually prefer to fly so we’re not “wasting” our vacation in the car.
-This was no small decision for us since the drive would mean 14 hours of driving, not including stops. but we knew that driving meant controlling our environment, making us feel more comfortable about traveling 5 states away.
+This was no small decision for us since the drive would mean 14 hours of driving, not including stops.
+We knew that driving meant controlling our environment, making us feel more comfortable about traveling 5 states away.

 2020 has been the year of what’s next, hasn’t it?
 So, as if a pandemic was not enough to deal with, when it came time for our trip, a major hurricane started to churn in the Gulf and even though we carefully watched the forecast, the storm had it’s own idea on where it planned to go.
 Inevitably, gaining strength just off shore and rolling right over the town where we were meant to spend our vacation.